Ezekiel 5 – The Sword of God’s Judgment

 a.
 Therefore, as I live: This was an appropriate declaration, contrasting Yahweh, the living God, with the idols of surrounding nations.

 b.
-Because you have defiled My sanctuary with all your detestable things: Earlier God said that Israel sinned against Him worse than the pagan nations (Ezekiel 5:6).
+Because you have defiled My sanctuary with all your detestable things: Earlier God said that Israel’s sins against Him were worse than the pagan nations (Ezekiel 5:6).
 Here is one significant example of this.
 The pagans did not have God’s sanctuary in their midst; yet when Israel did, they defiled it with detestable things and abominations.

 c.
 Therefore I will also diminish you: They defiled God’s sanctuary; He would diminish them.
 He promised to do it in the proportion of thirds suggested by Ezekiel’s prophetic demonstration with the sword-cut hair (Ezekiel 5:2).